wavemotion-dave/A8DS/readme.txt

 Thanks Wintermute for devkitpro and libnds (http://www.devkitpro.org).
 Atari800 team for source code (http://atari800.sourceforge.net/)
 Altirra and Avery Lee for a kick-ass substitute BIOS and generally being awesome.
-Alekmaul for porting the A5200DS of which this is heavily based.
+Alekmaul for porting the original A5200DS of which this is heavily based.
 The good folks over on GBATemp for their support.
 --------------------------------------------------------------------------------